Enhancing Photometric Redshift Catalogs Through Color-Space Analysis: Application to KiDS-Bright Galaxies: Introduction

 \section{Introduction}

 Deep wide-angle imaging of the sky gives access to key probes of cosmology.
-Among these, weak gravitational lensing by the large-scale structure stands out as it allows us to study the distribution of both dark and luminous matter, and the overall properties of the Universe \citep[][]{Bartelmann2001, Hoekstra2008}.
+Among these, weak gravitational lensing by the large-scale structure stands out as it allows us to study the distribution of both dark and luminous matter, as well as the overall properties of the Universe \citep[][]{Bartelmann2001, Hoekstra2008}.
 Current `Stage-III' imaging surveys such as the Dark Energy Survey \citep[DES,][]{DES2005}, Hyper Suprime-Cam Subaru Strategic Program \citep[HSC,][]{HSC2018}, and Kilo-Degree Survey \citep[KiDS,][]{Kuijken2019} have already covered thousands of square degrees and cataloged hundreds of millions of galaxies.
-The already launched Euclid telescope \citep{EUCLID2012} and soon-to-be-started Legacy Survey of Space and Time \citep{LSST2019} at the Vera Rubin Observatory will mark the advent of the Stage-IV era when most of the extragalactic sky will be covered and billions of galaxies will be observed.
+The operational Euclid telescope \citep{EUCLID2012} and soon-to-be-launched Legacy Survey of Space and Time \citep{LSST2019} at Vera Rubin Observatory will mark the advent of the Stage-IV era, when most of the extragalactic sky will be covered, providing observations of billions of galaxies.

 The most powerful cosmological signal from deep imaging surveys is the cosmic shear \citep[see][for a review]{Kilbinger2015}: the effect of coherent shape distortions of background galaxies (sources) due to the gravitational potentials of the large-scale matter distribution.
-Cosmic shear studies with these observations are most suitable for constraining two key cosmological parameters: total non-relativistic matter density, $\Omega_\mathrm{m}$, and the amplitude of its fluctuations at 8 Mpc$/h$ scales, $\sigma_8$ is usually combined into $S_8 \equiv \sigma_8 \sqrt{\Omega_\mathrm{m}/0.3}$ \citep[e.g.][]{Asgari2021, Amon2022DES, Li2023KiDS, Li2023HSC, Abbott2023DESKIDS}.
+Cosmic shear studies with these observations are most suitable for constraining two key cosmological parameters: the total non-relativistic matter density, $\Omega_\mathrm{m}$, and the amplitude of its fluctuations at 8 Mpc$/h$ scales, where $\sigma_8$ is usually combined into $S_8 \equiv \sigma_8 \sqrt{\Omega_\mathrm{m}/0.3}$ \citep[e.g.,][]{Asgari2021, Amon2022DES, Li2023KiDS, Li2023HSC, Abbott2023DESKIDS}.

 The constraints on $\Omega_\mathrm{m}$ and $\sigma_8$ from cosmic shear are degenerate, so extra measurements are needed to separate them.
-This is in particular possible thanks to the so-called multi-probe approach, where other observables are also used.
-Among these, the 3$\times$2-point approach has been successfully applied \citep[e.g.][]{Heymans2021, Abbott2022DES, Miyatake2023HSC}.
+This is in particular possible thanks to the so-called multiprobe approach, where other observables are also used.
+Among these, the 3$\times$2-point approach has been successfully applied \citep[e.g.,][]{Heymans2021, Abbott2022DES, Miyatake2023HSC}.
 It combines cosmic shear, galaxy-galaxy lensing (GGL; shape distortions of background sources by foreground lenses), and clustering of the lenses.